Frequently asked questions

 Acupuncture is a 5,000 year old Chinese system of natural healing (no drugs, no surgery) which is concerned with restoring proper energy flow to the various organs, glands, meridians and tissues of the body on the premise that most diseases are the result of malfunction due to disrupted energy flow.

-Since every illness is the result of an imbalance of energy, or low immune system, acupuncture can cure almost any illness, as long as the degenerative process in the tissues of the body is not too far gone.
+Since every illness is the result of an imbalance of energy, or low immune system, acupuncture can help with managing the symptoms of many acute and chronic illnesses, as long as the degenerative process in the tissues of the body is not too far gone.

 Does TCM work?

-There is a sufficiently strong case for the use of acupuncture to manage pain, nausea and vomiting.
-Acupuncture also shows significant promise in their clinical area.
-Such as in hypertension and other cardiovascular disorders, digestive disorders, neurological problems and drug addiction.
+There have many extensive clinical studies that acupuncture is effective for the treatment of pain management, nausea and vomiting.
+Acupuncture also shows positive therapuetic effects in the areas of hypertension, cardiovascular disorders, digestive disorders, neurological problems and drug addiction.

 How does acupuncture work?